 Collagen taken in supplement form or in your bone broth, for example, does not immediately translate into higher collagen levels in your skin.

-Collagen is a protein and when it is ingested it will be broken down by your digestive system into its constituent parts, namely amino acids.
+Collagen is a protein and when it is ingested it will be broken down by your digestive system into its constituent parts.
 The body will then distribute these where they are needed.
 Some may end up as the building blocks for making collagen, but there is no guarantee.
-You cannot instruct the individual amino acids to head straight for your skin – it is the body that will decide how best to use them.
+You cannot instruct the individual nutrients to head straight for your skin – it is the body that will decide how best to use them.

 So, whereas sufficient protein intake is essential for providing the body with the building blocks it requires to make collagen, collagen itself is not a superior way of fulfilling this requirement.
 There is no guarantee that drinking collagen drinks is any more effective than another source of protein such as meat, cheese, eggs or beans at restoring the collagen in your skin.